SteveMustanski/flashcards/README.md

 * Express
 * Pug

+## Notes for using some of the technologies incorporated

 ## Steps for using Pug
-* Donload Pug using npm
+* Download Pug using npm
 * Update code in the app to use Pug
 * Create the templates
 * Render the templates using response.render()